IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 ![alt-text](https://github.com/IntuitDeveloper/intuitdeveloper.github.io/blob/master/smallbizhack-sydney/Images/oauth-playground-connect.jpg "Authorization dialogue")

 3. Back in the OAuth playground, note down the `Realm Id`.
 This is a unique identifier for your Sandbox QuickBooks account which you will need later on.
-We sometimes refer to it as "Company Id"
+We sometimes refer to `it as *Company Id*

-4. Now click on **Get Token** to exhange the authorization code for your access and refresh tokens.
+4. Now click on **Get Token** to exhange the authorization code for your `access_token` and `refresh_token`.
 If all goes well you should be presented with a response like below:

 ```json
 {